Home

 Lena served as maid of honor when Os married Katherine Williams two years later, in 1928.

 On April 12, 1929, at age 29, Lena married 42-year-old Patrick Joseph Doyle (1887-1940), a native of County Durham, Ireland.
 He was the son of Thomas and Isabelle (Carberry) Doyle.
-She was a clerk, and he a foreman, at the time of marriage.
+She was employed as a clerk, and he a foreman, at the time of marriage.
 Justice of the peace H.S.
 Whipperman performed the nuptials at Somerset, Somerset County, PA.

 The B&O yards at Connellsville, with the city as a backdrop, and the Youghiogheny River in the foreground.